 Environmental Justice Boot Camp: Theory and Methods to Study Environmental Health Disparities

-The next Environmental Justice Boot Camp will take place in Summer 2024 at the Harvard T.H.
+Join us for the next Environmental Justice Boot Camp on August 15-16, 2024 at the Harvard T.H.
 Chan School of Public Health in Boston, MA.
-Sign up below to hear about registration opening!
+Register below!

 The Environmental Justice Boot Camp is a two-day intensive course featuring seminars and applied analytical sessions on key concepts, exposure assessment techniques, epidemiologic methods, community engagement and health policy applications, and statistical analytic approaches for conducting effective and solution-driven environmental justice research.

 Subscribe for updates on registration and scholarship dates, deadlines, and announcements.